Python has a lot of built-in tools that allow us to iterate and transform data. A great example is the

 0 5 10 15 20

-Given its generative nature, this function is most commonly used with other functions that expect new or generates sequences.
+Given its generative nature, this function is most commonly used with other functions that expect new or generate sequences.

 For example, when using